-Missouri’s statute of limitations requires injury claims to be filed within five years of the date the accident.
+Missouri’s statute of limitations requires injury claims to be filed within five years of the date of the accident.
 Generally, a dog bite claim includes a copy of the police report from the accident, evidence of injuries, a copy of the report made to St. Louis Animal Control regarding the attack, and proof that the accident happened on public property without provocation.

 An experienced lawyer can help gather this information quickly, determine if you can sue the dog’s owner, and if you are, develop a claim to recover compensation for your harm and losses caused in the dog bite accident.
 Dog bite injuries can be severe, and the primary victims of these accidents are children under the age of 9 with a dog in their household, or at a close friend or family member’s home.
-The most commonly reported injuries in dog bite attacks include damage done to the head, lips, and face, which can be slow-healing, and in some cases, permanent.
+The most commonly reported injuries in dog bite attacks to include damage done to the head, lips, and face, which can be slow-healing, and in some cases, permanent.

 It’s essential to keep in mind that every case isn’t eligible to sue for damages, but hiring a St. Louis Dog Bite Lawyer right after the accident happens can increase the likelihood of recovering compensation.
 The most common types of damages that can be sued for after being bit by a dog in Missouri include:

 - Medical bills, medical accessories, and other expenses that stemmed from the dog bite accident

 - Dog bite accidents can be traumatic – compensation for emotional or mental distress after a dog bite accident is often recoverable

 - If a victim had to miss work or experienced a loss of income because of their injuries, they could be eligible for reimbursement